Help is available if you need itPublished: Wednesday, 07 November 2018

 - MIT CIRCS If you have mitigating circumstances submit a Mit Circs form as soon as you are able to

-- PEERS help is available from your fellow students, for example via the Peer Assisted Study Sessions (PASS) and also societies like CSSoc
+- PEERS help is available from your fellow students, for example via the Peer Assisted Study Sessions (PASS) and also societies like CSSoc and others

 If you’re not sure about where to find the help you feel you need, just email email@example.com, or call in to see somebody in SSO (Kilburn Building, LF21).